Shelbournator/thoughts/_posts/2026-03-04-the-discovery-principle.md

 Rationality, the Agile SDLC, science, the free market—whenever systems are operating under uncertainty, they converge on the same structure: **Generate variation, observe feedback from reality, and iterate.**

+Across many domains, systems using this logic outperform systems using the opposite logic.

-This outperforms systems which operate on the opposite logic.
-Instead of generating information through interaction with reality, those systems attempt to determine the correct answer in advance.
+The opposite logic: instead of generating information through interaction with reality, systems attempt to determine the correct answer in advance.
 They substitute **Prediction** for **Discovery**.

 Planning and building both exist in every system.
 The difference is which one the system uses to generate knowledge and which one it uses to filter knowledge.